javierarce/corcho/README.md

 #### Customization

 By default the cronjob of the GitHub Action will run every hour on the hour, but you can change the scheduling to be more frequent.
-Here's an example of a job that gets executed every 5 minutes:
+Here's an example of a job that gets executed every 5 minutes (which is the shortest interval allowed):

 ```
 name: Cron